Do I Need Planning Permission to Install Roof Windows?

 If you’re looking for ways to flood your loft space with natural light, you’re more than likely considering installing VELUX, FAKRO or RoofLITE roof windows.

-Not only is installing roof windows a great, cost-effective choice, as they reduce the need for artificial lighting, they also allow your home to be inundated with daylight and create the illusion of even more space.
+Not only is installing roof windows a great, cost-effective choice, as they reduce the need for artificial lighting, they also allow your home to be flooded with dayligh, creating the illusion of even more space.

 What Does the Planning Portal Say?